-Backstage passes are a perfect rock n' roll collectible.
-They are rarer than concert tickets, concert posters and concert programs, because they were only intended for a select few--stagehands, VIP's and those closely associated with the band or artist.
+Backstage passes are rarefied rock n' roll collectibles.
+They are much scarcer than concert tickets, concert posters and concert programs, because they were only intended for a select few--stagehands, VIP's and those closely associated with the band or artist.
 But, as in many collectible fields, many so-called backstage passes have been counterfeited, due to the introduction of digital printing.
 The line becomes even more ambiguous when you have new sellers who actually aren't aware themselves that they are selling counterfeits and unauthorized reprints.

 Because Right Brain/Left Brain uses the strictest standards of authenticity in selling backstage passes, we want to help you in your collecting, and help educate collectors in discerning the difference between authentic and fake.
 By collecting backstage passes wisely, you will help maintain their real value, rather than allow them to be devalued by the influx of fakes into the market.
 It is the buyer who determines the value of a collectible.